 Like fixed asset purchases and depreciation, disposals are reported on the Fixed Asset Summary in the Reports tab:

 Two methods can be used when a disposed fixed asset is sold.
-The first is to post a receipt in the Bank Transactions or Cash Transactions tab to Fixed assets and the specific asset’s subaccount prior to recording disposal.
+The first is to post a receipt in the Receipts & Payments tab to Fixed assets and the specific asset’s subaccount prior to recording disposal.
 This reduces the purchase cost balance, decreasing any loss on disposal.
 The second is to post the transaction to Fixed assets - loss on disposal after the fact.
 The net effects are the same.